A-Arm Installation Instructions

 - Once you have adjusted both arms on both sides where you want them to be then adjust your tierods.
 A tape measure can be used to measure the “toe” front the center of the tire in front and in the measurement should be the same for the front and rear measurement.

 - Now you can use Red Permatex high strength thread locker on all threads and tighten the jamb nuts.
 Tip: unscrew one joint at a time and count the number of turns to remove it and add the thread locker and screw it back in the same amount of turns.
+Do not exceed 6 turns out for any joints.

 - Wait 24 hours for thread locker to cure before riding.